avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 #### Setup - read IOTC values from NVRAM

+Note: ensure all certificates are in place, and that iotconnect_config has been used to save the configuration -- before initiating "iotconnect_client setup".
+If the configuration stage is missed, then there will be no valid values to setup.

 To setup IoTConnect values. run
 ```
 iotconnect_client setup
 ```

 #### Start (Discovery/Sync & MQTT Setup)

+Note: ensure that all certificates are in place, that iotconnect_config has been used to save the configuration, and that "iotconnect_client setup" has been run -- before initiating "iotconnect_client start".

 To run IoTConnect discovery/sync and update MQTT values and start mqtt_client, run
 ```